 You should securely store the certificates in your environment along with your private key.Your environment should expose the certificates and private key, for example:

 import GPSDK, { ElementType } from "@gnosispay/pse-sdk";// 1.
 Get the auth module access token from your SIWE auth flowconst authModuleToken = getAccessToken(); // your auth implementation// 2.
 Fetch ephemeral token from your backendconst response = await fetch("/api/ephemeral-token");const { data } = await response.json();// 3.
-Initialize the SDK with v2 configurationconst gpSdk = new GPSDK({ pseVersion: 2, // Required for v2 appId: "gp_your_app_id", // Your Partner App ID ephemeralToken: data.ephemeralToken, authModuleToken: authModuleToken, // Auth module access token onActionSuccess: (action) => { console.log("Action completed:", action); }, onInvalidToken: (message) => { console.error("Token invalid:", message); // Refresh the ephemeral token and reinitialize }, onError: (message, details) => { console.error("PSE error:", message, details); },});
+Fetch and sign an EIP-712 challenge (see section above)// Use the action matching the operation you are about to perform:// "view-details" | "view-pin" | "change-pin"const { eip712Signature, eip712Nonce } = await getSignedChallenge(cardId, "view-details");// 4.
+Initialize the SDK with PSE version 3const gpSdk = new GPSDK({ pseVersion: 3, // PSE version 3 — required for EIP-712 2FA appId: "gp_your_app_id", // Your Partner App ID ephemeralToken: data.ephemeralToken, authModuleToken: authModuleToken, // Auth module access token eip712Signature: eip712Signature, // Hex signature from wallet eip712Nonce: eip712Nonce, // Decimal nonce string from challenge onActionSuccess: (action) => { console.log("Action completed:", action); }, onInvalidToken: (message) => { console.error("Token invalid:", message); // Refresh the ephemeral token and reinitialize }, onError: (message, details) => { console.error("PSE error:", message, details); },});

 The authModuleToken expires every 15 minutes.
 Handle the onInvalidToken